 Consistency is key when it comes to training any pet.
 Sure, parrots do have an amazing memory and can sometimes learn a word or phrase after only hearing it one time.
 However, there are times when you need to train your parrot daily before it can say what you want it to.

 It’s not always going to be easy.
 Some parrots are extremely stubborn and have no interest in mimicking what you say.
-Others have gone through stressful events that have unfortunately ruined some of their mental capacity.
+Others have gone through stressful events that have ruined some of their mental capacity.

-Either way, you should be very patient with your parrot.
+Either way, you should be patient with your parrot.
 It may refuse to talk if pushed too hard.
 The parrot could even grow to resent you if pressured, which will only make it harder for you to train it.

 Build A Bond

 Your bird will be more likely to mimic if it trusts you.
-If you are a new parrot owner and want to train it to speak right away, try to spend some time with it first.
+If you are a new owner and want to train it to speak right away, try to spend some time with it first.
 In the wild, parrots often mimic sounds they find appealing or that they associate with pleasant things.
 When your parrot learns to love you, it will want to imitate you day in and day out.

 Keep The Lessons Short

 If the parrot gets bored, it won’t learn anything.
 There’s also the risk of your parrot feeling pressured after a prolonged series of speech training.
-Keep the lessons under 10 minutes a day and do them when your parrot is at its most energetic.
+Keep the lessons under 10 minutes a day and do them when your parrot is most energetic.

 How Long Does It Take To Teach A Parrot To Talk?